 We welcome applications from across all five HSCT areas and widely encourage applications from those living within the South Eastern or Southern HSCT areas.

 We are keen to hear from individuals with lived experience of elective care.

 - Out of pocket expenses will be reimbursed in line with the Health and Social Care Guidance on reimbursement of out of pocket expenses.

 - An on-line induction/training session will be provided to help you understand Health and Social Care and the Candour and Openness programme of work.

 - Mentoring and coaching via the independent Patient and Client Council’s Client Support Officers, and the Programme Involvement Team.

 If you are interested, please complete a short application to tell us some information about yourself.
-Complete the application at the bottom of this page by 19th June.
+Complete the application at the bottom of this page by midday 16th July.
 All applications will be considered by a group of service users and carers.
 If more applications are received than places available, we will ask you if we can keep your details for up to one year, to give you further opportunities to get involved in this work.

 In January 2018, following an extensive investigation into the deaths of five children in hospitals in Northern Ireland, the Report of the Inquiry into Hyponatraemia Related Deaths (IHRD) was published.
 It found that: